hydrodynamicstability/statquotes/README.md

   - James R. Boen and Douglas A. Zahn (1982)

   - *The Human Side of Statistical Consulting*.
 Wadsworth.

+- "We must keep in mind that we communicate by our behavior as well as through the spoken and written word.
+We communicate to others what we value by what we do and do not do, what we pay attention to, how we spend our time, and so forth.
+If 'we don't walk our talk,' we will likely hear the comment, 'Your actions speak so loudly that I can't hear what you are saying.'"

+  - Ronald D. Snee (1990)

+  - Commentary (pp. 267-269) to A. B. Hoadley & J. R. Kettenring (1990), Communications between statisticians and engineers/physical scientists.  *Technometrics*, 32:  243-247.

+- "In some cases I have worked with very large companies, large enough to have a stable of statisticians.
+I have met with groups of them to answer their question, 'What do you recommend we do?'
+I am encouraged that they ask but discouraged that they have to ask.
+On one occasion, I was joined by a colleague from Japan, a professor of statistics at a Japanese university.
+When the collected statisticians asked for his advice, he said, 'Forget you are a statistician.'"

+  - Myron Tribus (1990)

+  - Commentary (pp. 271-272) to A. B. Hoadley & J. R. Kettenring (1990), Communications between statisticians and engineers/physical scientists.  *Technometrics*, 32:  243-247.

 - "Don't let being a Bayesian stop you from doing something useful."